 Botox is a widely popular injectable cosmetic procedure.
 Since it first came onto the market in 2002, the demand for therapeutic injectables near you has never gone down, which is why many medical professionals have acquired certifications in administering it.
 In this article, our team at Flourish Family & General Dentistry answers some of the most frequently asked questions on this topic and explores what it takes to become certified in Botox and dermal filler administration.

 Depending on where you live, there are different laws surrounding Botox procedures.
-Typically, Botox treatments should only be provided by licensed medical dentists in Indian Land, medical doctors, or registered nurses.
+Typically, Botox treatments should only be provided by licensed medical dentist in Indian Land, medical doctors, or registered nurses.

 Although therapeutic injections are primarily offered for aesthetic purposes, Botox is classified as a prescription-only medication, and therefore should only be administered by a medical professional with the right certifications, such as: